For Immediate Release Media

 Geophysical Insights Launches Paradise 3.3, adding Deep Learning (DL) Fault Detection and Deep Learning (DL) Seismic Facies Classification

-Houston, 20 February 2020 – Geophysical Insights announces the launch of Paradise version 3.3, adding the Deep Learning (DL) Fault Detection application and Deep Learning (DL) Seismic Facies Identification tool to the Paradise® AI workbench.
+Houston, 20 February 2020 – Geophysical Research, LLC (d/b/a Geophysical Insights) announces the launch of Paradise version 3.3, adding the Deep Learning (DL) Fault Detection application and Deep Learning (DL) Seismic Facies Identification tool to the Paradise® AI workbench.
 Paradise is a multi-attribute seismic analysis workbench that uses machine learning to extract more information from both seismic and well data.

 The new DL Fault Detection application is equipped with general pre-trained deep learning engines (models), enabling their application to a wide range of seismic data without the need of user-provided fault examples for training.
 Using Graphics Processing Unit (GPU) technology, the tool dramatically reduces the time to identify faults in a volume.